BruceEckel/WinterTechForum-hugo/content/overview/index.md

 - Price: $750

-- When scheduling, please [note that there are events]({{< relref "schedule/index.md" >}}) the afternoon of the 8th and the morning of the 14th.
+- When scheduling, please [note that there are events]({{< relref "schedule/index.md" >}}) the afternoon of the 26th and the morning of the 4th.

-- If you've previously attended any of the Crested Butte events and need a break on the fee, <a href="https://wintertechforum.com/contact/">make a request</a>.
+- If you've previously attended any Crested Butte events and need a break on the fee, <a href="https://wintertechforum.com/contact/">make a request</a>.
 Don't let the fee be the reason you can't attend.

 <div style="text-align:center;font-size:175%;font-weight:bold">
 <a href = "/registration">Registration</a>
 </div>

-***

-**Developer Retreat**: This year there will a multi-day post-conference Developer Retreat, held at [Evolve Coworking](https://www.evolvework.co/).
-Registration for the conference includes the developer retreat.
-There is no theme; you work on your projects of interest and we discuss them during breaks and meals.

 ***